-On 22 August 1665, the Privy Council confirmed Charles II's more recent grant and declared all previous grants to be null and void.
+On 22 August 1665, the Privy Council confirmed King Charles II's more recent grant and declared all previous grants to be null and void.

 Tentative plans called for fees to be paid to Heath as "Lord paramount or predominant."
-Hugh L'Amy, one of the leaders of the French, obviously intended to move to the colony, and he was to be receiver general of rents.
+Hugh L'Amy, one of the leaders of the French, obviously intended to move to the colony, and he was to be Receiver General of rents.
 Plans were discussed for the transportation of families and the erection of fortresses.
 There would also be English colonists, but the majority would be French Protestant refugees, "men, robust, and courageous who have served in Holland."

 Before long a plantation near 35 degrees was being mentioned, and this would have placed them in the neighborhood of the future town of New Bern.
 Colonists proposed to live in peace with the Indians, but a fort with four towers was projected, and someone even drew two sketches to show what it would look like.
-Certificates from pastors in France would be required to insure that no Roman Catholics settled in Carolana; records would be kept and names and vocations recorded in a book.
+Certificates from pastors in France would be required to ensure that no Roman Catholics settled in Carolana; records would be kept and names and vocations recorded in a book.

 Baron de Sancé became ill and asked Boswell to assist him in gathering arms and other supplies.
 This may well have delayed plans, for in late September one Monsieur Belavene reported to Boswell that there was some difficulty in recruiting salt workers.
 A month or so later several ships' captains were mentioned who might transport the colonists to America, but only fifty or sixty men were then available.